roboli/balloon/README.md

   (:require [balloon.core :as b]))
 ```

-Use deflate to flat a nested hash-map:
+Use deflate to flat a nested map:

 ```clojure
 (b/deflate {:my-map {:one "one"